 6. Download files

-In Mediaflow (a cloud-based platform), you can simply double-click a file to download a copy of the original.
-You can also crop images directly or use Mediaflow’s download presets, avoiding the need for editing tools like Photoshop.
-These formats allow you to create templates for resizing or cropping images at the point of download.
-Keeping only the original file in Mediaflow simplifies file management, enhances findability, and reduces storage needs.
+In Mediaflow (a cloud-based platform), you can easily double-click a file to download a copy of the original.
+You can also crop images directly or use Mediaflow’s download presets, eliminating the need for editing tools like Photoshop.
+These formats enable you to create templates for resizing or cropping images at download.
+Keeping only the original file in Mediaflow simplifies file management, improves findability, and reduces storage requirements.

-If you need to edit or publish a file on, for example, a website, plugins and integrations allow you to do so without downloading the file.
+If you need to edit or publish a file, for example, on a website, plugins and integrations let you do so without downloading the file.

 Learn more about using download formats

 Mediaflow offers several smart sharing tools.
-Web shares are ideal for sharing with external partners, agencies, printers, or internally.
-Recipients can access files via a unique link without needing to log in.
-You can also receive files via web shares, for example, from photographers.
+Web shares are perfect for sharing with external partners, agencies, printers, or internally.
+Recipients can access files through a unique link without needing to log in.
+You can also receive files via web shares, such as from photographers.

 Learn more about creating and using web links in different workflows

 Another sharing method is through a Portal.
-A Portal lets you make selected files available to different audiences, such as internal teams, the press, or partners.
-Visitors can browse selected folders and download files in various formats without logging in.
+A Portal allows you to make selected files accessible to different audiences, such as internal teams, the press, or partners.
+Visitors can browse specific folders and download files in various formats without logging in.

 Learn more about sharing files via a Media Portal